-Minute Women Home Care is a premium non-medical service provider that enables our clients to live at home with dignity and respect by assisting with their activities of daily living.
+Minute Women Home Care is a premium non-medical service provider that enables our clients to live at home with dignity and respect by assisting with their activities & norms of daily living.
 We support families in their mission to allow their parents to age-in-place rather than transitioning to a nursing facility.

 At Minute Women we are a solutions-focused company, always providing choices to our clients.
 We believe that people matter: including clients, their families, caregivers and our office staff.
 We believe in our “four core principles.”